Manuel Ugarte Soto

-Manuel Ugarte Soto (born 1940) is a Chilean police officer and lawyer who served as General Director of Carabineros de Chile during the periods of Eduardo Frei Ruíz-Tagle and Ricardo Lagos.
+Manuel Ugarte Soto (1940 – 19 February 2024) was a Chilean police officer and lawyer who served as General Director of Carabineros de Chile during the periods of Eduardo Frei Ruíz-Tagle and Ricardo Lagos.

-Early life
+Biography

+Manuel Ugarte Soto was born in 1940.
 After finishing his studies at the Liceo Barros Borgoño, he entered the Escuela de Carabineros.
 He graduated as a second lieutenant when he was twenty.
+Ugarte Soto died on 19 February 2024, at the age of 83.